IT-Habich/tall-multiselect-cards/README.md

 ## 7. Feedback / Support / Security

-Please reach out to me at <frederic.habich@codeadmin.de> for feedback or if you'll need support.
+Please reach out to me at <gh-security@it-habich.de> for feedback or if you'll need support.

 If you find security-related issues, please do not use the issue tracker instead, contact me via email.